typicalcold/roblox-external-esp-OBS-hide/README.md

 3. Drag all unzipped files and folders into the workspace of the executor.

 # usage instructions
-1. Open "external esp render.py" in the workspace of the executor
+1. Open "external esp render.py" in the workspace of the executor (doesnt matter if you open before or after opening roblox)
-2. Run the lua script in executor
+2. Copy everything in the lua script, paste into any exec (thats decent), and run
 3. enjoy

 #support me